 I’ve spent two decades in corporate leadership — the last fifteen years at the senior executive level — in strategy, operations, and large‑scale team leadership.
 Before that, nearly a decade in nonprofit work: coaching college students, leading international service teams, helping people navigate seasons of genuine change.

-The corporate chapter gave me financial security and a clear sense of what I’m capable of.
 The nonprofit chapter gave me a memory of what work feels like when it actually fits who you are.

 Both shaped how I think about money, meaning, and what a rich life actually requires.